AcidEdge/Intro-to-Java-Class/markwitt_module_7/main/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources.
 Contains main App.java
   - `files`: folder containing the packages for the app.
-Found within `src` folder
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin`.